 This course is the application of school experiences in a business setting.
 Students are released from school early for supervised on-the-job training.
 Students also must be enrolled in Business Technology or Accounting 2.
 Criteria for internship will be identified through the application process.
-(Prerequisite: Business Technology class taken concurrently)
+(Prerequisite: Business Technology or Accounting 2 class taken concurrently)